Bedrock Computer Technologies, LLC v. Yahoo!

 Analysis Group client Yahoo! was sued by Bedrock Computer Technologies, LLC, for the alleged infringement of a patent related to an "on the fly" method of disposing of obsolete records contained in certain versions of the Linux kernel.
 Bedrock was seeking $32.4 million in claimed royalty damages.
 A team from Analysis Group was retained by the law firms of McDermott Will & Emery, LLP, and Haltom & Doan, LLP, to evaluate Bedrock's claimed damages.

 The case, Bedrock Computer Technologies, LLC v.
 Yahoo!, was tried before Judge Davis in the US District Court for the Eastern District of Texas, Tyler Division.
-An Analysis Group team, including Senior Advisor Keith R. Ugone and Vice Presidents Na Dawson and Minh Doan, conducted an independent evaluation of the plaintiff's claimed damages and prepared rebuttal reports.
+An Analysis Group team, including Senior Advisor Keith R. Ugone, Principal Na Dawson, and Vice President Minh Doan, conducted an independent evaluation of the plaintiff's claimed damages and prepared rebuttal reports.